 Adult ADHD is a neurological disorder that affects nearly 5 percent of the United States’1 adult population.
 Adults with ADHD often struggle to regulate attention, impulses, and hyperactivity due to differences in the way their brains developed and function.
 The most common ADHD symptoms among adults are problems with working memory, focus, organization, and time management; emotional hypersensitivity is also a common byproduct of ADHD.

-Attention deficit hyperactivity disorder (ADHD) was previously considered a childhood condition that hyperactive boys outgrew with time and maturity.
+Attention deficit hyperactivity disorder (ADHD or ADD) was previously considered a childhood condition that hyperactive boys outgrew with time and maturity.
 However, the medical community now accepts that ADHD is often a lifelong condition that lasts through adulthood, and also affects girls and women.
 Because ADHD research and understanding has improved so markedly in the last few decades, many adults today are recognizing their ADHD symptoms for the first time in their 30s, 40s, 50s, and even older.

 Adult ADHD: Symptoms

 Symptoms of ADHD begin in childhood, and express themselves differently as a person grows and ages.
 For example, a hyperactive child might fidget in her seat or jump up and run around the classroom.
 A hyperactive adult may feel internally restless, dissatisfied, or unable to relax.